-How to create increment backup in Windows Server?
+Part 1.
+How to create incremental backup in Windows Server?

 In Windows Server 2016, if you set up a scheduled backup task, it will be performed as incremental backup by default.
 Therefore, you need to only create a simple scheduled backup job.
 You can also change it to always run full backup in the Configure Performance.

 To create a scheduled incremental backup: